 Accountability reports submitted without the required documentation will be returned to the provider as unacceptable.
-See 1 TAC $\S355.102(j)(2)$ and $\S355.105(b)(2)(B)(v)$.
+See 1 TAC Sections 355.102(j)(2) and 355.105(b)(2)(B)(v).

-All instructions for uploading documents into STAIRS and managing and attaching those documents electronically can be found in the STAIRS program by clicking on the Uploading File Instructions file under General Reference Materials at the bottom right hand corner of any web page in STAIRS.
-The Upload Center itself can be located in STAIRS on the Dashboard through clicking on Manage, to the far right on the header.
+All instructions for uploading documents into STAIRS and managing and attaching those documents electronically can be found in the STAIRS program by clicking on the Uploading File Instructions file under General Reference Materials at the bottom right-hand corner of any web page in STAIRS.
+The Upload Center is in STAIRS on the Dashboard by clicking on Manage, to the far right on the header.